Video System¶

 Stores the unique identifier code of the VideoSystem instance that uses this saver interface.

-Stores the main body of the FFMPEG command used to start the video encoding process.
+Stores the FFMPEG command arguments used to start the video encoding process.

 Stores the main body of the class representation string.

-Stores the Popen object that controls the FFMPEG’s video encoding process.
+Stores the Popen object that controls the FFMPEG video encoding process.
 This is used during camera frame encoding to continuously feed the input camera frames to the encoding process.

 Returns True if the instance’s encoder process is active (running).